connexcs/docs/docs/circuit-test.md

 **Management :material-menu-right: Circuit Test**

-A **Circuit Test** can aid troubleshooting by providing details such as False Answer Supervision (FAS), Real-time Transfer Protocol (RTP) quality, Mean Opinion Score (MOS), release reason, jitter, packet loss percentage, and answer delay measurement.
+A **Circuit Test** can aid troubleshooting by providing details such as False Answer Supervision (FAS), Real-time Transport Protocol (RTP) quality, Mean Opinion Score (MOS), release reason, jitter, packet loss percentage, and answer delay measurement.
 The test initiates a call on the switch, which routes out to a termination provider through the PSTN network.
 It's then routed to an origination provider, which routes the call back to ConnexCS and a specific DID provision on the system.
 Its considered active testing (the call is actively placed on the network) as opposed to passive testing such as [**Stats**](https://docs.connexcs.com/customer/stats/) and [**Reports**](https://docs.connexcs.com/report/).

 **Circuit Test Traffic Flow**